 Queen Victoria was an avid pet lover and had several of her own: a King Charles Spaniel named Dashy, a parrot named Coco, and a Shetland pony named Alma, just to name a few.
 But it was a Skye Terrier called Islay that many believe was her favorite.
 She often wrote about him and his gentle, good-natured behavior in her diary.
 His signature trick was to stand on his hind legs to beg for a treat.
 Islay lived with Queen Victoria for five years before losing a battle with a cat.
 He was buried at Adelaide Cottage in Windsor.

 In the Queen Victoria Building Plaza in Sydney stands a large statue of Queen Victoria herself.
 The statue, originally located in Ireland, was brought to Sydney in 1986 and unveiled in 1987.
 In addition, a 2-foot bronze statue of Islay was sculpted and placed at the base of the queen.
 He is seen standing on two legs, as if begging for a treat, above a wishing well.
-In 1998, a voice was added to Islay so at periodic intervals throughout the day he can ask passersby by for their coins.
+In 1998, a voice was added to Islay so that at periodic intervals throughout the day he asks passersby for their coins.
 The donations received go to the Royal Institute for Deaf and Blind Children.
-There is no fee to visit the monument, but Islay does appreciate receiving spare change!

 Reserve a pet-friendly hotel in Sydney and make sure to visit Islay during your visit to this beautiful city Down Under.